Medically reviewed by Drugs.com. Last updated on Oct 1, 2022.

 Indications and Usage for Vectical

-Vectical Ointment is indicated for the topical treatment of mild to moderate plaque psoriasis in adults 18 years and older.
+Vectical Ointment is indicated for the topical treatment of mild to moderate plaque psoriasis in adults and pediatric patients 2 years and older.

 Limitations of Use